Centre for Advanced Materials

 Rationale and Research Plan

-The centre will conduct research and develop applications with commercial potential in the following area:
+The centre will conduct research and develop applications with commercial potential in the following areas:

 Operations and Activities